Agada123/Agada123/README.md

 ---

 ### 📂 Academic Projects
-I have built over [X number] of projects through my curriculum at ITMO, ranging from lab tasks to more complex systems.
+I have some of my projects through my curriculum at ITMO, ranging from lab tasks to more complex systems.

 *Check out my repositories to see my progress in:*
 - Object-Oriented Programming (Java)